 We are fine with simultaneous submissions to other publishers, but please let us know if the work is accepted elsewhere so we can remove you from our list.

-We are an inclusive press, and love to hear from authors however they personally identify.
+We are an inclusive press and love to hear from authors however they identify.
 We will never reject a manuscript based on factors such as race, gender, sexuality or disability.

 We will not tolerate abuse – any email that we consider abusive to us or anyone else will result in an automatic rejection.

-If you have something you think we might like, please send an email to Caroline at firstname.lastname@example.org with ‘Press’ in the subject line.
-Tell us about your book in the email and attach the manuscript as a Word document, with your name in the header or footer of each page.
+If you have something you think we might like, and you have read our FAQs below, please send an email to Caroline at firstname.lastname@example.org with ‘Press’ in the subject line.
+Tell us about your book in the email and attach the first 50 pages of your manuscript as a Word document, with your name in the header or footer of each page.
 You can also use this email address to ask any specific questions you might have about what we are looking for.

 We will acknowledge receipt of all submissions, but after that please allow 3 months for a formal response.